A K-12 Civics Program Sponsored by the Education Committee

 - Have multiple opportunities to vote on classroom and school issues throughout the school year, voting for such things as how to spend earned free-time or student government representatives;

-- Beyond elections and voting, students will learn about democracies around the world;
+- Learn about democracies around the world;

 - How to be an informed citizen; and